 Hydrogen release date

-It was still early days for Hydrogen in 2022.
+It was still early days for Hydrogen apps in 2022.
 However, the initial version was made available on November 6, 2021, and the framework has been improved numerous times.

 Unlike JAMStack platforms like Next.js or Gatsby, Hydrogen does not prerender HTML files and instead employs server-side rendering, so you cannot utilize a simple hosting platform like AWS S3.
 However, there should be a Node.JS server that can be more costly for the website to work correctly.

 Structure of Hydrogen by Shopify

 Hydrogen extends Shopify features and ideas with commerce hooks, components, and utilities.
-In addition, it delivers boilerplate code that you may use to create your custom storefront, allowing you to focus on creating distinct experiences.
+In addition, it delivers boilerplate code that you may use to build a custom storefront, allowing you to focus on creating distinct experiences.

 The Storefront API's GraphQL types are used to generate and optimize the data for Hydrogen.
 The structure of the information supplied to components, utilities, and hooks is based on the GraphQL types from the Storefront API.

 While the Storefront API allows you to create bespoke storefronts in any language and technology, Hydrogen is a tool that aims to speed up the development process.